andreafuturi/gitmini/README.md

 When executed, the git publish command automates the following actions:
   - Safely updates your local repository with `git update`
-  - Asks you to fix conflicts if they're present
+  - Prompts you to resolve any conflicts before going on, if present.
   - Adds all changes to the staging area using `git add .`
-  - Commits the changes using specified ticket name (defaults to WIP date) `git commit -m "WIP {timestamp}"`
+  - Commits the changes using specified ticket name (defaults to WIP-{timestamp}) `git commit -m WIP-{timestamp}`
   - Pushes your changes to repository's server so other people can get your changes with `git push`

 (Soon, an option to create a merge request instead of directly pushing to the master branch will be added.)